-Site name: Pembrokeshire Bat Sites and Bosherton Lakes / Safleodd Ystlum Sir Befro a Llynnoedd Bosherton SAC

-Location Grid Reference: SR966954
+Site name : Pembrokeshire Bat Sites and Bosherton Lakes / Safleodd Ystlum Sir Befro a Llynnoedd Bosherton SAC Location Grid Reference: SR966954 JNCC Site Code: UK0014793 Size: 121.26ha

-Hard oligo-mesotrophic waters with benthic vegetation of Chara person of Chara beds (mainly Chara hispida in places up to a metre long) will form the primacrophyte vegetation throughout most of Central and Western Arms and Central Lake of 1a) and may be present in the Eastern Arm (unit 1b).
-Chara will occur at more than 50% frequency along regular surveillance transects within the arms.
-Chara species (not necessarily hispida) will be present in other embayments and pools, incl of Bosherston Lakes (unit 1b) and pools in the Mere Pool Valley (unit 1d).
+Hard oligo-mesotrophic waters with benthic vegetation of Chara spp.
+Unfavourable: No Change (Dec 2011) Submerged Chara beds (mainly Chara hispida in places up to a metre long) will form the predominant submerged macrophyte vegetation throughout most of Central and Western Arms and Central Lake of Bosherston Lakes (unit 1a) and may be present in the Eastern Arm (unit 1b).
+Chara will occur at more than 50% frequency along regular surveillance transects within the Western and Central arms.
+Chara species (not necessarily hispida) will be present in other embayments and pools, including the Eastern Arm of Bosherston Lakes (unit 1b) and pools in the Mere Pool Valley (unit 1d).
 The Western and Central Arms are spring-fed, so nutrient levels here remain low.
-One off the (phosphorous) will reach no more than 25 micrograms per litre in regular sampling areas.
-No water will be low (less than 1 milligram per litre) and declining or stable.
-The Western Arm, Central Arm and Central Lake water will be fairly clear, but well vegetate marginal plants.
-In natural openings (e.g. over springs) within otherwise dense Chara beds, viewable on the lakebed.
-Water depth will vary from about 3.5 metres OD (winter maximum) to about 0.5 metres or summer.
+One of the main nutrients (phosphorous) will reach no more than 25 micrograms per litre in regular sampling areas.
+Nitrogen levels in the water will be low (less than 1 milligram per litre) and declining or stable.
+The Western And Central Arm and Central Lake water will be fairly clear, but well vegetated with submerged and marginal plants.
+In natural openings (e.g. over springs) within otherwise dense Chara beds, a sechi disk will be viewable on the lakebed.
+Water depth will vary from about 3.5 metres OD (winter maximum) to about 0.5 metres or less in places in summer.
 Fringing the Chara beds, are beds of white water lilies Nymphaea alba.
-They will remain fail Western and Central Arms, with smaller populations in Central Lake.
-Reed and swamp and fringing burr-reed will be restricted to shallow zones - covering not not site.
-All factors affecting the achievement of these conditions are under control.
+They will remain fairly abundant in the Western and Swamp and fringing burr-reed will be restricted to shallow zones - covering not more than 10 % of the site.
+All factors affecting the achievement of these conditions are under control. --- ---